hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

 ###3:00-4:00 (John Woell and Barry Bandstra: Trippet 123)
 BRIEF 5-minute report out by teams.
 Each team's instructional technologist will video record the report.

-Create a shared Google Doc to-do list of the following:
+Each group adds to our shared Google Doc TO-DO list of the following:

  - What is needed from the consortium to continue project work?
  - Looking ahead to creating a hybrid liberal arts network for sharing the hybrid/online material and courses that we create: